arpita2512/score_before_you_speak/README.md

 python train/train_dgpt.py --exp_name <project_name_for_wandb> --dataset_path <path_to_HF_dataset> --n_epochs <number_of_epochs> --output_path <save_path_for_model>
 ```

-Set n_epochs to 15 for PERSONA-CHAT and 6 for ConvAI2.
+- Set n_epochs to 15 for PERSONA-CHAT and 6 for ConvAI2.

-Note: Batch size is set to 16 and may need to modified based on GPU memory available.
+- Batch size is set to 16 and may need to modified based on GPU memory available.

 **Prompt Template**